USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 Place the file in Misc/data .
 This is used as the default map to show on the Earth given by the plotMapOnEllipsoid function.

-May 2018 David F. Crouse, Naval Research Laboratory, Washington D.C.<br>
+January 2019 David F. Crouse, Naval Research Laboratory, Washington D.C.<br>
 (UNCLASSIFIED) DISTRIBUTION STATEMENT A. Approved for public release.

 LICENSE: